minetest-edu/automata/README.md

     - field for conversion of NKS codes to readable codes
     - buttons for presets and /or a list of previously used rules
     - way to import saved schems or use //set or //mix (worldedit isn't running on_construct)
+	- importing from a larger library of saved patterns (.rle, .cells and .lif v1.06 support) http://conwaylife.com/wiki/Main_Page
 	- an "Admin" tab visible to players with the 'automata' priv to modify default settings

 -new automata types: